 However I have read a number of comments here and on other tax sites saying that when the WMR site provides limited information on the refund, requesting a free IRS transcript seems to be another way of checking the status of the refund.
 Generally if you can request a transcript, it means the refund is on the way and the IRS has completed processing of your tax return.
 But this is all anecdotal evidence.

 A note about IRS system issues and refund delays

 It appears that the IRS is again having issues with processing returns in a timely manner and so a number of people are seeing delays in getting their refunds or updates in the status of their refund on the WMR tool/app.
 The IRS has said that all system issues have now been resolved but given the various legacy systems they have and volume of processing I would not be surprised to see system problems arise again this year, which mean delays in processing and paying refunds.

 2016-2017 Tax Season – Amended Tax Return Refund Schedule

 While the IRS promises to have regular return refunds processed within 21 days for nine out of ten tax payers, it does take quite a bit longer to receive a refund if you amended your tax return.
 Generally you will have to wait 8 to 12 weeks more for the IRS to process amended returns since they prioritize regular returns.
 Also note that the standard”Where’s my refund” service from the IRS does not track amended tax return status’.
 You need to instead use the IRS tool, Where’s My Amended Return.”
 You can also access the tool via phone by calling 1-866-464-2050.
 Only call the IRS to follow up on delayed amended return refunds after 12 weeks.
 The number to call is 1-800-829-1040.

-I will continue to update this article and encourage you subscribe (free) via Email (you will receive a validation email to confirm your subscription) to get the latest updates.
-If the information here was useful please consider liking this page via Facebook and other social media icons above and below this article.
+I will continue to update this article and encourage you to check back regularly.
+If the information here was useful please consider sharing this page via Facebook, Twitter or your other social media channels.